goenning/smtpd/readme.md

+> This is a fork of https://github.com/mhale/smtpd with some extra goodies:

+- Expose smtpd.Session so state can be shared between AuthHandler and the actual Handler

 # smtpd

 An SMTP server package written in Go, in the style of the built-in HTTP server.
 It meets the minimum requirements specified by RFC 2821 & 5321.